redcraft-org/redcraft_plugins_updater/README.md

-# RedCraft plugin updater
+# RedCraft plugins updater

-RedCraft plugin updater is Python tool to download all your plugins and server engine updates from the following sources:
+RedCraft plugins updater is Python tool to download all your plugins and server engine updates from the following sources:

 - SpigotMC.org (Supports premium resources if you log in)
 - Jenkins CI build servers